chomperoni/chomperoni/README.md

                                 •·.·''·.·• •·.·''·.·•·.·''·.·• •·.·''·.·
                                Im always C+H Feel free to cuddle right by me!
                                Fastest Way for me to notice you is if you whipser to me!
+                                My Friend Requests are ALWAYS ON.
+I might ignore it if I havent see you before.